-The Notes will bear interest at a floating rate on their outstanding principal amount at the applicable Interest Rate from (and including) the Issue Date and payable on each Interest Payment Date, subject to and in accordance with the provisions of Condition 5 (Interest) and Condition 7 (Payments).
-Interest on the Notes in respect of the first Interest Period shall be payable on 8 May 2022, and thereafter interest shall be payable on the Notes quarterly in arrear on each Interest Payment Date.
+The Notes will bear interest at a fixed rate on their outstanding principal amount at the Interest Rate from (and including) the Issue Date and payable on each Interest Payment Date, subject to and in accordance with the provisions of Condition 5 (Interest) and Condition 7 (Payments).
+Interest on the Notes in respect of the first Interest Period shall be payable on 29 November 2022, short first coupon, and thereafter interest shall be payable on the Notes semi-annually in arrear on each Interest Payment Date.